“Venturing into areas

 “Isn’t it always,” she replied wistfully.
 “Oh, this is Kenneth, he’s…with me…”

-“Nice to…” At that point, I could have been a mail storage box, gratefully so.
+“Nice to…” At that point, I could have been a mail storage box, rather gratefully so.

 “Puleeezed,” he hugged her once more, winking my way.
 “Mister straight and true now, is it?
 Guess we can’t be too purrr-snickety these days, now can we…” He then scooted off toward the honking of a lookyme Riviera’s car horn, and the makings of a driveby tryst.
 “Gotta run, ciao-zy!
 Later for youz two…”